YarenHasan/ICT-Strypes---Python-Academy/The Complete Python Bootcamp From Zero to Hero in Python/Projects/Milestone Project 2/README.md

   * Player decides to hit (h) or stand (s).
   * After each round, you’re asked if you'd like to play again.

-🧠 Game Rules Summary
+🧠 Game Rules Summary:

-Number cards are worth their face value.
+ * Number cards are worth their face value.

-Face cards (Jack, Queen, King) are worth 10.
+ * Face cards (Jack, Queen, King) are worth 10.

-Ace is worth 11, but adjusts to 1 if you bust.
+ * Ace is worth 11, but adjusts to 1 if you bust.

 🧱 Code Structure
 The game logic is built using OOP concepts with the following classes: